 Statute of Limitations in Pennsylvania

-In Pennsylvania, the statute of limitations for filing a personal injury claim, including burn injury cases, is set at two years from the date of the injury.
+In Pennsylvania, under 42 Pa.
+C.S.A. § 5524(2), the time limit for filing a personal injury claim, including burn injury cases, is 2 years from the date of the injury.
 This law sets a strict timeframe during which you are legally allowed to file a lawsuit to seek compensation for the damages you have suffered.
 These damages may include medical expenses, lost wages, pain and suffering, emotional distress, and other forms of compensation related to the injury.

 It’s important to note that the two-year clock starts ticking on the exact date of the injury — not the day you first noticed symptoms or received medical care.
 If your burn injury occurred due to someone else’s negligence, the law limits the time you must take legal action.
 Failing to file your claim within this two-year period can result in losing your right to recover compensation entirely.